The Causality-Driven Company

 Our causal model (Figure 3) makes it apparent that our model should be more complex than previously thought.
 The connections in our causal model indicate that we should write our model as

-where both BB and CC are functions of AA
+where both and are functions of

 In short: In addition to teaching our machine learning model the relationship between our four production parameters and the quality score, we also need to teach our model the various relationships between our production parameters before we can use our model to optimize individual workstations.